-18.6.4 There will be overlap of 3 months between construction of the Proposed Development and the construction of the Submitted Development Ref: 21/2192.
+18.6.4 It is assumed in this EIAR that the construction phase of the Approved Development Ref: 21/2192 would be before or after the construction of the Proposed Development (i.e. not concurrent and the peak periods would not overlap), and that for the operational phase both the Approved Development Ref: 21/2192 and the Proposed Development may operate concurrently in the future.
 Thus, there is the potential for short-term, temporary effects associated with major accidents or disasters to occur.
 However, provided that standard and good practice mitigation is implemented through their respective CEMP (refer to oCEMP - EIAR Appendix 5A, EIAR Volume II) the cumulative risk can be effectively managed and there would not be a significant impact.
 As such, there would not be any additional cumulative impacts during construction.